moazelsawaf/cnbc_algo_01_dart/README.md

 ## 💡 Overview

-This repository provides a **(Not Official) Dart Implementation with 100% test coverage** for [Algorithms Analysis and Design from scratch](https://cloudnativebasecamp.com/courses/algo-01/) course provided by [Cloud Native Base Camp](https://cloudnativebasecamp.com/) platform and instructed by [Eng.
+This repository provides a **(Non-Official) Dart Implementation with 100% test coverage** for [Algorithms Analysis and Design from scratch](https://cloudnativebasecamp.com/courses/algo-01/) course provided by [Cloud Native Base Camp](https://cloudnativebasecamp.com/) platform and instructed by [Eng.
 Ahmed Metwally](https://www.linkedin.com/in/metwally/) 💙❤

 The course comprises 30 instructional videos on algorithms, beginning with fundamental concepts and progressing to an average level suitable for software development work 👩🏻‍💻👨🏻‍💻